OpenElectionData/gndem.org/_posts/2022-06-28-open-election-data-disinformation-academy-from-the-basics-to-advocacy-call-for-participation.md

 - Open election data

 ---
 _Please note that this is not a GNDEM-sponsored event.
-GNDEM would like to share this opportunity from Civil Network OPORA and NDI its members._
+GNDEM would like to share this opportunity from Civil Network OPORA and NDI with its members._

 The Civil Network OPORA, with support from the National Democratic Institute, is pleased to announce a call for participation in a four-day training program within the **‘Open Election Data & Disinformation’ Academy**!
 The Academy will take place in Warsaw from August 1-4.